Skip to main content

 • Department Chair – Music

-• Professor – Trumpet
+• Professor – Jazz Studies

 College of Fine Arts & Communication, Department of Music, School of Performing Arts